 - Defining and Improving Learning Outcomes.
 Learn more about The Degree Qualifications Profile.

 - Innovative Approaches for Increasing Adult Degree Completion.
 Learn more about our Adult Degree Completion work.

 - Credit When It’s Due: Recognizing the Value of Quality Associate degrees

 Lumina Foundation makes grants within the United States and its territories, occasionally initiating a grant to an entity outside the United States in order to inform its work to expand access and success in postsecondary education in the United States.

-The Foundation makes grants to organizations that are classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code and as public charities under section 509(a)(1), (2) or (3) of the Code or to public organizations that are designated under section 170(c) of the Code.
-Please note that Lumina Foundation for Education does not make grants to (a.) supporting organizations controlled by disqualified persons to Lumina or (b.)
+The Foundation only funds organizations that are classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code and as public charities under section 509(a)(1), (2) or (3) of the Code or to public organizations that are designated under section 170(c) of the Code, not individuals.
+Lumina Foundation does not make grants to (a.) supporting organizations controlled by disqualified persons to Lumina or (b.)
 Type III supporting organizations that are not functionally integrated Type III supporting organizations (as such terms are defined in the Internal Revenue Code).